diademiemi/Lineation/README.md

 - `/ineation line <name> option gamemodes <survival,adventure>` - Comma seperated list of gamemodes players have to be in to be counted
 - `/lineation line <name> option illegalarea add` - Adds an area that will teleport players to the start line if teleport illegalarea is set to true
 - `/lineation line <name> option illegalarea remove <number/all>` - Removes an illegal area
-- `/lineation line <name> option illegalarea gamemodes` - Comma or space seperated list of gamemodes players have to be in to get teleported after ent
-  ering an illegal area
 - `/lineation line <name> option link <line name>` - This links a line of the other type to automatically start or stop at the same time

 ### Permissions